Particl-Community/academy/guides/guide_mp_setup_installation.rst

  		**Windows installation**

-	 	#.
-Verify the checksum of the downloaded installer file as stated above for your own safetey.
+	 	#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 	#.
-Open the downloaded ``particl-desktop-X.X.X-win.exe`` installer file.
+Open the downloaded :guilabel:`particl-desktop-X.X.X-win.exe` installer file.
 	 	#.
 Follow the installation instructions
 	 	#.
 A launcher is put on to your desktop and into the application launcher menu.
-Use this to start *Particl Desktop*.
+Use this to start :guilabel:`Particl Desktop`.
 	 	#.
-On the first launch the firewall of your computer must get a rule to allow *Particl Desktop* to communicate with the blockchain.
-On a standard Windows installation Microsoft Defender pops up.
+Assign rules to your computer`s **firewall** to allow communications.
+On a standard Windows installation :guilabel:`Microsoft Defender` pops up.
 You must grant access.

 	 .. group-tab:: Mac

 	 	**MacOS installation**

-	 	#.
-Verify the checksum of the downloaded installer file as stated above for your own safetey.
+	 	#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 	#.
-Open the downloaded ``particl-desktop-X.X.X-mac.dmg`` installer image with ``[CTRL]`` + ``[MOUSE-RIGHT-CLICK]`` and click "*Open*" from the shortcut menu.
-Do not just double click the icon.
+Open the downloaded :guilabel:`particl-desktop-X.X.X-mac.dmg` installer image with :kbd:`CTRL` + :kbd:`MOUSE-RIGHT ◳` and click :guilabel:`Open` from the shortcut menu. *Do not just double click the icon.*
 	 	#.
-Drag the ``Particl Desktop.app`` file into the "*Applications*" folder.
+Drag the :guilabel:`Particl Desktop.app` file into the :guilabel:`Applications` folder.
 	 	#.
-Open the "*Applications*" folder and locate the ``Particl Desktop.app`` file.
+Open the :guilabel:`Applications` folder and locate the :guilabel:`Particl Desktop.app` file.
 	 	#.
-Press ``[CTRL]`` + ``[MOUSE-RIGHT-CLICK]`` on the ``Particl Desktop.app`` file and click "*Open*".
+Press :kbd:`CTRL` + :kbd:`MOUSE-RIGHT ◳` on the :guilabel:`Particl Desktop.app` file and click :guilabel:`Open`.
 	 	#.
 On the first launch the firewall of your computer must get a rule to allow *Particl Desktop* to communicate with the blockchain.

-	 	From now on you will be able to start *Particl Desktop* from the Launchpad or Spotlight search.
+	 	From now on you will be able to start :guilabel:`Particl Desktop` from the **Launchpad** or **Spotlight** search.

 	 .. group-tab:: Linux

 	 	**Linux installation**

-	 	#.
-Verify the checksum of the downloaded installer file as stated above for your own safetey.
+	 	#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 	#.
 Navigate to where you've downloaded your installer file in the terminal.

-	 	Depending on your package manager this command will vary.
-Using your standard package manager is recommended.
+	 	*Depending on your package manager this command will vary.
+Using your standard package manager is recommended.*

 	 	**Debian based installation**